Anvar0v/API-UsingGO/README.md

-Here is a sample api that developed using GoLang programming language.
+This is a sample api that is developed using GoLang programming language.
 You can use this proj as a sample for learning purposes.
+[x] Gorm
+[x] PostgreSQL
+[x] GoLang